rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 ================

 Internal Iroha component that combines several `transactions <#transaction>`__ that have been passed `stateless validation <#stateless-validation>`__ into a `proposal <#proposal>`__.
-Proposal creation could be triggerd by one of the following events:
+Proposal creation could be triggered by one of the following events:

-1. Time limit dedicated for transactions collection has expired.
+1. Time limit dedicated to transactions collection has expired.

-2. Ordering service has received maximum amount of transactions allowed for a single proposal.
+2. Ordering service has received the maximum amount of transactions allowed for a single proposal.

 Both parameters (timeout and maximum size of proposal) are configurable (check `environment-specific parameters <../guides/configuration.html#environment-specific-parameters>`_ page).